-- o Atmospheric Sciences
+- Atmospheric Sciences

-- o Environmental Chemistry and Ecotoxicology
+- Environmental Chemistry and Ecotoxicology

-- o Hydrologic Sciences
+- Hydrologic Sciences

 - Soil and Water Sciences

 3.2.1 Atmospheric Sciences

 The Atmospheric Sciences field area encompasses diverse topics such as atmospheric chemistry and air quality, health effects of air pollution, drivers of radiative forcing and global warming, remote sensing of the atmosphere, and atmosphere-ocean interactions.
 Students will receive training in observing, modeling, and understanding atmospheric circulation and the fate of atmospheric chemical species.
 Much of the research being conducted addresses the societal impacts of air pollution and climate change.